Russian River (California): Beaver presence

 Similarly to speculation about fish populations, early twentieth-century naturalists were skeptical that California Golden beaver (Castor canadensis subauratus) were extant in the coastal streams of the Bay Area.
 However, the Russian-American Company's Ivan Kuskov sailed into Bodega Bay in 1809 on the Kodiak and, after exploring 50 miles of the Russian River, returned to Novo Arkhangelsk, Alaska (Sitka), with beaver skins and over 2,000 sea otter (Enhydra lutris) pelts.
 The Russians' stated reason for establishing a settlement in Alta California was, "The rich, fertile soil [and] the abundance of seal, otter and beaver were the principal factors which favored this colonization."
 An 1816 report by the Russian-American Company's Board of Directors said that it was establishing a settlement to introduce agriculture.

 Before establishing a southern colony at Fort Ross, the Russian-American Company contracted with American ships beginning in 1806, providing them with Aleuts and their baidarkas (kayaks) to hunt otter on the coast of Spanish California.
 The Hudson's Bay Company's Alexander R. McLeod reported in 1829, "The Country to the northward of Bodega is said to be rich in Beaver and no encouragement given to the Indians to hunt."
-The fur trapper Ewing Young led an expedition up Putah Creek to Clear Lake and onward to the Mendocino County Coast in March of 1833.
+The fur trapper Ewing Young led an expedition up Putah Creek to Clear Lake and onward to the Mendocino County Coast in March 1833.
 James Weeks, a member of Young's 1833 fur brigade, wrote: "They broke up all the beaver lodges on the lake, I believe the finest and largest beaver we caught there, we arrived at the Russian River and pitched camp sent out, trappers found signs set traps caught beavers..."
 This historical observer record is consistent with the Southern Pomo, who inhabited the lower half of the Russian River, having a word for beaver, ṱ'ek:e, and beavers in their "Coyote Stories".
 In 1881 the Sacramento Daily Union newspaper reported "Beavers are being trapped near Healdsburg", placing them again on the Russian River.